Introduction to clusters

 A node is the name usually used for one unit (usually one computer) in a computer cluster.
 Generally, this computer will have one or two central processing units, or CPUs, each normally with (many) more than one core.
 Each core is a single processor able to handle a single programmed task.
 Memory is always shared between cores on the same CPU, but generally not between the CPUs.
 Computer nodes can also have GPUs (graphical processing units) in addition to the CPUs.

 Nodes in computer clusters are usually arranged in racks at a dedicated climate- controlled facility, and are connected via a communication network.
-With few exceptions, nearly all computer clusters use the Linux operating system.
-Normally, clusters have some sort of batch or queuing system to handle the jobs.
+With few exceptions, nearly all high-performance computer clusters use the Linux operating system.
+Normally, clusters have some sort of batch or queuing system to handle scheduling of jobs.
 On Linux systems, that batch or queuing system is most often Slurm (the Simple Linux Utility for Resource Management).

 What is a Supercomputer?
 Is it the same as a Cluster?